Last updated: May 4, 2026

 Concord, NH 03305

-Step 5: Apply for Agency License (If Operating as a Business)
+Step 5: Apply for PI Agency License (If Operating a Business)

-If you are operating a PI agency – a business entity that employs or contracts with PIs – you need a separate PI Agency license:
+If you are establishing a PI agency — a business entity that employs or contracts with licensed PIs — apply for a separate PI Agency license:

 - Agency license fee: $350

-Contact the Permits and Licensing Unit to confirm current agency license requirements and whether agency applications may be submitted by mail or must be in person.
+- Contact the Permits and Licensing Unit to confirm whether agency applications may be submitted by mail or must also be in person

 Step 6: Form Your Business Entity